soerenkoehler/monkey-scripts/README.md

 events, this script auto-skips the redirection page.
 ## Heise Onepage.user.js, ZON Onepage.user.js
 Since I'm quite able to use vertical scrollbars, I prefer reading articles on one page.
-These scripts auto-click the respective "on one page" links.
+These scripts redirect to the one-page-versions of articles.
 ## Heise Topper.user.js, Leo.org Topper.user.js
 From some websites I remove some space wasting header elements.
 If the content area is on an absolut position, it may leave unused space at the top of the